-Consumer data can be used for various purposes.
-Some data applications are promising, while others are potentially harmful.
+Consumer data can be used for various purposes, and while some data applications are promising, others are potentially harmful.
 Diverse aggregated data delivers richer insights and helps in meeting the needs of new products and services.
-For example, the use of data has the potential to allocate resources better to fight malaria, consequently saving up to 5 billion euros3.
-Furthermore, harmonised data collection can enable large-scale collaboration, hence accelerating innovations4 in such fields as AI5 and circular economy.
+For example, the use of data has the potential to allocate resources better to fight malaria, consequently saving up to 5 billion euros.
+Furthermore, harmonised data collection can enable large-scale collaboration, hence accelerating innovations in such fields as AI and circular economy.
 Data pooling also creates an opportunity to increase transparency and data sovereignty by keeping companies and individuals who generated it in control and empowering those stakeholders affected by data processing to access it.
+Data sovereignty is the principle that digital information is subject to the laws of the country where it is generated, even if stored or processed elsewhere under data residency or localisation rules.

-At the same time, risks to privacy and security arise when personal data is handled inappropriately6.
-Security breaches or loss of data are almost inevitable, while privacy protection is costly and time-consuming, unless effective legal and technological measures are put in place.
+At the same time, risks to privacy and security arise when personal data is handled inappropriately.
+Security breaches or loss of data are almost inevitable, while privacy protection is costly and time-consuming — unless effective legal and technological measures are put in place.

-Sometimes, the benefits of data are not accessible to all, creating knowledge and power asymmetry between firms who own the data and individuals who do not7.
-Instagram and Facebook can see what people like and share, Google what we search for, Amazon what we buy.
-Big corporate players start accumulating capital by collecting and selling this behavioural and other data as a market commodity8.
+Sometimes, the benefits of data are not accessible to all, creating knowledge and power asymmetry between firms who own the data and individuals who do not.
+Instagram and Facebook can see what people like and share, Google what we search for, and Amazon what we buy.
+Big corporate players start accumulating capital by collecting and selling this behavioural and other data as a market commodity.
 When Google began using personal data for advertisement, it managed to increase its revenues by a shocking 3590%7.
 Similarly, Facebook’s 2019 revenue accounted for 20% of the $333 billion worldwide digital advertising market.
-While businesses capture the growing potential of the data economy9, many data subjects pay little attention to what happens to their information.
+Even as businesses capture the growing potential of the data economy, many data subjects pay little attention to what happens to their information.

 There are two potential explanations as to why the majority of the users are careless with their data, even when such an attitude is unfavourable.
 First, it might lie in the fact that consumers are not yet accustomed to seeing data as a unit of exchange, thinking in conventional monetary terms.
 Unless it is money, it is not valuable, or not valuable enough.
 Another explanation might be that data subjects do not see data as something that can be owned.

-Some people stress the need not only to start treating data as a tradable property that can be owned but also as a fundamental right to privacy4.
-However, by doing so, they forget that privacy and data protection is already a human right in many jurisdictions10.
-For example, Article 8 of the EU Charter of Fundamental Rights - which was created in 2000 - states11:
+Some people stress the need to not only start treating data as a tradable property that can be owned, but also as a fundamental right to privacy4.
+However, by doing so, they forget that privacy and data protection are already human rights in many jurisdictions.
+For example, Article 8 of the EU Charter of Fundamental Rights - which was created in 2000 - states:

-In those regions where data regulations are already in place, then, the problem lies within the weak legal regimes that do not develop fast enough and cannot account for nascent threats.
+In those regions where data regulations are already in place, the problem then lies within the weak legal regimes that do not develop fast enough and cannot account for nascent threats.
 To utilise the benefits of data proliferation without suffering the risk associated with it, successful data management has to enhance the flow of information in the economy while simultaneously effectively protecting it.
-The issue calls for tighter and detailed technological regulations, and policymakers in the European Union (EU) are starting to respond to this.
+The issue calls for tighter and more detailed technological regulations, which policymakers in the European Union (EU) have started to respond to.

 The European data strategy